3mdeb/3mdeb-website/content/markets.md

 layout: "markets"

 table_of_content:
-  - title: "Customer"
+  - title: "Safety and Mission Critical"
-    icon: "images/about-us/customer.png"
+    icon: "images/markets/mission.png"
   - title: "Industrial"
     icon: "images/markets/industrial.png"
   - title: "IoT & Embedded"
     icon: "images/services/iot.png"
-  - title: "Safety and Mission Critical"
+  - title: "Customer"
-    icon: "images/markets/mission.png"
+    icon: "images/about-us/customer.png"

 customer:
-  title: "Customer"
+  title: "Consumer"
   icon: "images/about-us/customer.png"
   content: |
     Our company offer many products and services that may be considered not only for industrial or commercial usage.
-I.e. if you have a private network in your house, where you keep valuable private stuff, it would be reasonable to protect it with good firewall, like **[Protectli Vault](https://shop.3mdeb.com/product/protectli-vault/)**, **[lpnGate](https://shop.3mdeb.com/product/lpngate/)** or Librebox, especially **[flashed](https://shop.3mdeb.com/product/flashing-microcontroller-service/)** with appropriate and secure firmware.
+I.e. if you have a private network in your house, where you keep valuable private stuff, it would be reasonable to protect it with good firewall, like **[Protectli Vault](https://shop.3mdeb.com/product/protectli-vault/)**, **lpnGate** or Librebox, especially **[flashed](https://shop.3mdeb.com/product/flashing-microcontroller-service/)** with appropriate and secure firmware.

     If you already have such a device, flashing it still is a good idea.
 It will make your device more stable, secure and even boost its performance.